aiven/aiven-docs/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.md

 - `<INTEGRATION_ID>`: ID of the `opensearch_cross_cluster_replication` integration.
 - `<API_TOKEN>`: API authentication token.

-After the integration is removed, the follower cluster transitions to a standalone service.
+Removing the integration transitions the follower cluster to a standalone service.

 </TabItem>
 <TabItem value="CLI" label="Aiven CLI">

-To promote a follower cluster to standalone using the [Aiven CLI](/docs/tools/cli), remove the `opensearch_cross_cluster_replication` integration with the following command:
+To promote a follower cluster to standalone using the [Aiven CLI](/docs/tools/cli), delete the `opensearch_cross_cluster_replication` integration with the following command:

 ```bash